MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

 # [Python](#tab/python)

-The following code is an excerpt from the `MathSkill` plugin, which can be found in the [core skills](https://github.com/microsoft/semantic-kernel/tree/main/python/semantic_kernel/core_skills) folder in the GitHub repository.
+The following code is an excerpt from the `MathPlugin` plugin, which can be found in the [core skills](https://github.com/microsoft/semantic-kernel/tree/main/python/semantic_kernel/core_skills) folder in the GitHub repository.
 It demonstrates how you can use the `sk_function` and `sk_function_context_parameter` decorators to describe the function's input and output to planner.

 ```python
 @sk_function(